owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 In this post we've looked at timeline flattening, the simplest case study in the "Property-Based Testing in a Screencast Editor" series.
 The system under test was a module of pure functions, with complex enough behaviour to showcase PBT as a valuable tool.
+The tests are more closely related to the design choices and concrete representations of the implementation.

-The coming case studies will dive deeper into the more complex subsystems of Komposition, and finally we'll see how PBT can be used for integration testing.
+Coming case studies will dive deeper into the more complex subsystems of Komposition, and finally we'll see how PBT can be used for integration testing.
+At that level, the property tests are less tied to the implementation, and focus on describing the higher-level outcomes of the interaction between subsystems.

 Next up is property tests for the _video classifier_.
-It's also implemented a pure function, but with slightly more complicated logic, and it's trickier to test.
+It's also implemented a pure function, but with slightly more complicated logic that is trickier to test.
+We're going to look at an interesting technique where we generate the _expected output_ instead of the input.

 Thanks for reading!
 See you next time.